105hua/105hua/README.md

 # :wave: Welcome

 Hello, my name is Josh and I am a 17 year old Computer Science student from the UK.
-I really enjoy programming and playing games like X-Plane 11, FiveM, Minecraft etc.
+I really enjoy programming and playing games like Rust, X-Plane 11 and Minecraft.

-I am currently working on a small Forge Mod that adds Emerald Tools to Minecraft 1.14.4 with a friend of mine, Zappg.
-We also have a Golden Fishing Rod mod planned for the future.
+I am currently working on designing a range of Rust servers for the RAT Media Group, an upcoming organization.
-This mod is in an early phase as we are still learning how to program mods with Forge, although I do have some experience with Java from past projects.

 # :computer: Programming